sensu/sensu-docs/content/sensu-core/2.0/guides/checks.md

 The `check-cpu.sh` script provided by the [Sensu CPU Checks Plugin][1] can reliably detect the percentage of CPU usage.
-The following command will provide the `check-cpu.sh` script and should be run on every Sensy agent that has an entity subscribed to the `linux` subscription.
+The following command will provide the `check-cpu.sh` script and should be run on every Sensu agent that has an entity subscribed to the `linux` subscription.

 {{< highlight shell >}}